MICHAEL-MAURICE/sudoku_Solver/README.md

 # sudoku_Solver
-This is sudoku solver program i wrote it by usig python language<br>
+This is sudoku solver program I wrote it by using python language<br>
-<h3>the main idea of this program is using backtrackig algorthem <h3>
+<h3>the main idea of this program is using the backtracking algorithm  <h3>